 Terminal Terrestre is the new album from artist and writer Deltoid.
-The project will be released digitally on 17th January 2020 through Sounds et al.
+The project was released digitally on 17th January 2020 through Sounds et al.

 Made almost entirely of field recordings, the album acts as a memory book for a recent 3-month stay in Ecuador.
 Some sounds have been presented unprocessed, others manipulated beyond any possible recognition of the original source.
 None sit still for long.
 The recordings were taken from many different sources, political rallies in the streets of Cuenca, cats fighting on the roofs of Montañita, church bells in Saraguro, and the nocturnal drone of organic industry in Yasuni National Park.